-Horton Technique class for beginners with Noa Genazzano – Horton 1 classes in London
+Horton Technique classes for beginners in London

-Noa Genazzano is a London based dancer and choreographer.
+Noa Genazzano is a London-based dancer and choreographer.
 Previously residing in New York for 12 years, she graduated as a Level I Scholarship Recipient from The Ailey School where she also participated in the White House Tribute to Judith Jamison in Washington D.C.
-In the following years she performed in Alvin Ailey’s Revelations for the Ailey Spirit Gala at the David H. Koch Theater and in Alvin Ailey’s Memoria with the Alvin Ailey American Dance Theater in their City Center Season.
+In the following years, she performed in Alvin Ailey’s Revelations for the Ailey Spirit Gala at the David H. Koch Theater and in Alvin Ailey’s Memoria with the Alvin Ailey American Dance Theater in their City Center Season.

 Since relocating to Europe, she has worked with a variety of esteemed choreographers, performing in “Bric a Brac Baby” a new creation by Maxine Doyle (Punchdrunk) at DOCK 11 in Berlin as well as working for Vinicius Salles (Punchdrunk, Jasmin Vardimon), performing his work GLITCh at the Devonshire Digital Weekender in Eastbourne and at the Croydonites Festival in London.
 In addition, she performed in Humanhood’s Universe, at the Lilian Baylis Theatre in London as a part of Sadler’s Wells Wild Card Series.
 Most recently she premiered her original creation, U Are The Universe, at Triskelion Arts in Brooklyn, New York.

 Noa has been studying the Horton technique intensively for over 10 years with world-renowned teachers such as Milton Myers, Adrienne Hurd, Elizabeth Roxas, and Ana Marie Forsythe, who co-authored the official book of Horton Technique.
 She has also taught Horton at The Ailey School for the Junior Division Program.